UEABIO/physalia-intro-stats-2023/docs/03-loading-data.md

 <p class="caption">(\#fig:unnamed-chunk-6)An example of a typical R project set-up</p>
 </div>

 Within this project you will notice there is already one file *.Rproj*.
-This is an R project file, this is a very useful feature, it interacts with R to tell it you are working in a very specific place on the computer (in this case the cloud server we have dialed into).
+This is an R project file, this is a very useful feature, it interacts with R to tell it you are working in a very specific place on the computer.
 It means R will automatically treat the location of your project file as the 'working directory' and makes importing and exporting easier^[More on projects can be found in the R4DS book (https://r4ds.had.co.nz/workflow-projects.html)].

 <div class="warning">
 <p>It is very important to NEVER to move the .Rproj file, this may